Cherreads

 "Monster."

-Principal Rai Zeus had received an invitation, both as a professional courtesy and because her position at Reyas Academy made her attendance politically significant.
+Principal Rai Zeus had received an invitation, both as professional courtesy and because her position at Reyas Academy made her attendance politically significant.
 She'd brought Raven along, instructing her daughter to "go make friends with the other children" while she conducted necessary business with the Descartes family leadership.

 The children had noticed her immediately.
-The whispering had started within moments, spreading like ripples across a pond.
+The whispering had started within literal moments, spreading like ripples across a pond.

 "That's the demon girl."